RECENT TAC MEETINGS

-We anticipate the focus of the two days will be to review data and TAC discussions, especially related to factors affecting overall water clarity as well as eelgrass health.
-Below are anticipated presentations for each of the days.
-As always, everyone is welcome to listen and/or participate.
+The focus of these two days was to review data and TAC discussions, especially related to factors affecting overall water clarity as well as eelgrass health.
+Below are presentations that were given on the first day.

 1. Introduction of new data & two day overview

 2. Presentation from Kalle Matso (PREP Coastal Scientist) on eelgrass stressors*

 3. Presentation from Municipal Coalition on eelgrass stressors**